 Every year, more than 2 million people abuse opiate painkillers like Demerol.

 If you or a loved one is struggling with Demerol addiction, you are not alone.
 Millions of people have found relief from their addiction through the help of treatment programs.
-Please call us now and one of our addiction specialists will help you find a treatment center that fits your needs.
+Don’t hesitate to call one of our addiction specialists will help you find a treatment center that fits your needs.